SiliconLabs/zigbee_applications/zigbee_bootcamp/Zigbee-Hands-on-Non-volatile-Data-Storage/Zigbee-Hands-on-Non-volatile-Data-Storage.md

 # 4. Lab

 This hands-on is building on top of previous three [hands-on](#11-application-features).
-Since the Non-volatile data storage mechanism does not depend on the mesh node type, we will only demonstrate how to access the NVM3 object via token API on the Switch (router) device side, it refers to the `Zigbee_Switch_ZR` project.
+Since the Non-volatile data storage mechanism does not depend on the mesh node type, we will only demonstrate how to access the NVM3 object via token API on the Switch (router) device side, it refers to the `Zigbee_Switch_ZED` project.

 This section provides step-by-step instructions to demonstrate how to store and retrieve the LED0's status to/from the Non-Volatile data storage (it's NVM3 in this hands-on) objects with basic token.
 And also demonstrate how to access manufacturing token with the dedicated APIs.

 **Hardware Requirements**

-This hands-on requires either EFR32MG21/EFR32MG13/EFR32MG12 radio board, and EFR32MG12 radio board BRD4162A is recommended since we created the example project with that kit.
+This hands-on requires either EFR32MG21/EFR32MG13/EFR32MG12 radio board, and EFR32MG24 radio board BRD4187C is recommended since we created the example project with that kit.
 Below is the layout of the starter kit.

 **Software Requirements**